Sunday, 18 May 2008

 I had heard in the past about the famous Italian film director Roberto Rossellini and his Indian wife, Sonali.
 But I hadn’t really thought about it in any way.
 It had all happened when I was a baby and I hadn’t even realised that at that time there was a big scandal about their affair.

-At that time, Roberto was 51 years old and Sonali was 27 years old.
-She was married to Harisadhan Dasgupta, a respected documentary film director, 34 years old at that time, a close friend and associate of Satyajit Roy.
-She had two children when this happened, her younger son was not yet one year old.
+At that time, Roberto was 51 and Sonali was 29 years old.
+She was married to Harisadhan Dasgupta, a respected documentary film director, 33 years old at that time, who was a close friend and associate of Satyajit Roy.
+She had two children when this happened, her younger son Arjun was only a few months old.

-The reports say Sonali had arrived late one night at Taj Mahal hotel with her younger son in her arms.
-It seems Pandit Nehru, India’s prime minister at that time, who had invited Roberto to India for making a film, helped the three of them to leave India for Rome, where they had got married and Roberto had legally adopted Sonali’s younger son.
+Pandit Nehru, India’s prime minister at that time, who had invited Roberto to India for making a film, had helped the three of them to leave India for Rome, where they had got married and Roberto had legally adopted Sonali’s younger son.
 In India, Harisadhan Dasgupta had reacted by registering a police FIR for his missing wife.
 Later Roberto & Sonali had a daughter, Raffaella.
 Roberto died 20 years later, in 1977.

 The more information I found, the more intrigued I was.
 Sonali, Roberto, Harisadhan and their children, had all been part of deep emotional cyclone but I was most curious about Sonali.
 She had two sons, but she could take only one son with her.
 That must have been terrible for her as a mother.
 It must have been equally terrible for the son who was left with his father.
 Kind of Sophie’s choice, except that this was no fiction.